 Strip club trial delayed after loss of three jurors

 Oct.
-4—SCRANTON — The jury is out but not in the way anyone expected.
+5—SCRANTON — The jury is out but not in the way anyone expected.

 Lackawanna County Judge Michael J. Barrasse on Tuesday delayed a trial for a former state trooper and three others accused of running an illegal gambling and prostitution ring in a Mayfield strip club because the case no longer has a panel of 12 jurors.